jetedonner/jetedonner.github.io/_posts/2025-11-21-Trump-On-Inflation.md

 - Critics say: They disproportionately benefited corporations and high-income households, worsened deficits, and added demand-side pressure during an already overheated economy.

 So, while Trump’s tax policies shaped the economic environment, inflation in the U.S. was not primarily “because of” his taxes.
 It was more a result of tariffs, global shocks, and pandemic-era disruptions.
 His tax cuts did, however, play a role in boosting demand, which indirectly fed into inflationary pressures.

+## Resume and personal impression
+From my point of view, it was clear from the very beginning that the tax initiative introduced by Donald Trump would be a setback in some way.
+Personally, I believe the way the U.S. president conducts politics is not simply “unconventional”; it is neither wise nor well considered.
+In my opinion, it is truly a slap in the face to all principled politicians and citizens who have built and respected the democratic systems we rely on today.
+Trump exploits the system to its fullest extent, primarily for his own benefit.
+That is not acceptable, and we should unite to put an end to it immediately.
+People suffer from his misguided actions, and as always, it is the poor and vulnerable who feel the negative impacts the most.